MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="transform"></a> `transform`

-Applies a specified function object to each element in a source range or to a pair of elements from two source ranges and copies the return values of the function object into a destination range.
+Applies a specified function object to each element in a source range or to a pair of elements from two source ranges.
+Then, it copies the return values of the function object into a destination range.

 ```cpp
 template<class InputIterator, class OutputIterator, class UnaryFunction>